-Historical evidence suggests that there had been six queens ruled the island in the past.
+Historical evidence suggests that there had been six queens ruling the island in the past.
 From infamous Queen Anula to Dona Katharina who ruled the country from Kandy.
 Queen Leelawathi the wife of King Parakaramabahu, was the fourth queen of the island of Sri Lanka.
 She ruled the country from the second capital (Polonnaruwa) of Sri Lanka.
-It is said that queen Leeelawathi ruled the country in three times, one north worthy fact during her reign was the political unrest in the country.
+It is said that queen Leeelawathi ruled the country three times, one north-worthy fact during her reign was the political unrest in the country.

-After the death of great ruler of Parakaramabahu, there had been a political turmoil in the country and many people were trying to become the rule of the country.
-At last queen, Leelawathis was managed to ascend the throne with help of one powerful general.
-However, she managed to be on the throne just for three years.
+After the death of the great ruler of Parakaramabahu, there had been political turmoil in the country and many people were trying to become rulers of the country.
+At last queen, Leelawathis managed to ascend the throne with the help of one powerful general.
+However, she managed to be on the throne for just three years.

-King Sahasamalla was the ascended the throne by deposing queen Leelawathi.
-King Sahasamalla was also removed from the kingship from his own army chief before queen Kalyanavathi become the queen of Sri Lanka.
-Queen Kalyanawathi had been a very pious lady and was devoted to causing of religion.
+King Sahasamalla ascended the throne by deposing queen Leelawathi.
+King Sahasamalla was also removed from the kingship of his own army chief before queen Kalyanavathi become the queen of Sri Lanka.
+Queen Kalyanawathi had been a very pious lady and was devoted to causing religion.
 She had been on the throne for six years and the country had been peaceful during that time.
-Ending of the queen Kalyanawathi’s rule in unknown but it was the beginning of another political unrest in ancient Sri Lanka.
+Ending of the queen Kalyanawathi’s rule is unknown but it was the beginning of another political unrest in ancient Sri Lanka.
 There had been two kings, within a year, after the ending of Kalyanawathis’s rule in the country.

-There were no female rulers in the country for the several centuries after queen Leelawathi.
+There were no female rulers in the country for several centuries after queen Leelawathi.
 The country was going through some major political and social changes.
-One major change was the shifting of the capital of the island owing to the South Indian invasions.
+One major change was the shifting of the capital of Sri Lanka owing to the South Indian invasions.
 Kandy was chosen as the last kingdom of the king’s of Sri Lanka.
 And the final queen of the island was recorded from the Kandyan kingdom.